opf/openproject/docs/configuration/configuration.md

 ## Onboarding variables:

-* 'onboarding_video_url': An URL for the video displayed on the onboarding modal.
+* `onboarding_video_url`: An URL for the video displayed on the onboarding modal.
 This is only shown when the user logs in for the first time.